User738git/GTKAero/README.md

 # GTKAero-Vista
-A fork of B00MERANG Project's Windows 7 GTK theme made to integrate better with [aerothemeplasma](https://gitgud.io/wackyideas/aerothemeplasma/).
-Also makes thunar look more Windows 7's explorer.\
+A fork of B00MERANG Project's Windows 7 GTK theme made to integrate better with [VistaThemePlasma](https://gitgud.io/catpswin56/vistathemeplasma).
+Also makes thunar look more Windows Vista's explorer.\
 <img src="screenshots/save-vista.png" alt="Desktop"/>\
 A picture of thunar with this theme and icon theme.